AnimaRain/ShootAR/README.md

 // Damage player
 void DamagePlayer(){
     player.Health -= damage;
 }

 // Restore health if damaged
 if (player.Health < Player.MaxHealth)
     player.RestoreHealth();
 ```
 * If you think a piece of code is not easily comprehensible, comment it.
 If you can not write a comprehensible comment
 either, try a different approach to the problem.
 * Do **not** write/do something if you can not reason about it.
 Doing otherwise will result in unmaintainable bad code.
 This also applies to every other aspect of the project, not only code.
 History can explain it better.
-[This](https://github.com/AnimaRain/ShootAR/pull/23) was the result when the rules were not applied.
+[This](https://github.com/AnimaRain/ShootAR/pull/23) was the result when there were no rules.

 ### Tests
+Writing tests is important.
+All code written should be testable, although it is not always applicable; testing the UI
-Write tests if applicable.
-The tests should  If you prefer TDD or writing tests after or any other way, it is your own choice.
+for example.
+The tests are run using the tools provided in the Unity editor.
+If you prefer TDD or writing tests after
-The limitations imposed by Unity's *MonoBehaviour* class make it difficult to write unit tests without making the code more
+or any other way, it is your own choice.
+The limitations imposed by Unity's *MonoBehaviour* class make it difficult
-complicated than it should be.
-Current tests are an in–between of unit tests and implementation tests.
-Still write simple
+to write unit tests without making the code more complicated than it should be.
+Current tests are an in–between of
-and one–thing focused tests as if they were unit tests.
-If you have a suggestion on a better way of writing tests, please
+unit tests and implementation tests.
+Still write simple and one–thing focused tests as if they were unit tests.
+If
-feel free to share it.
+you have a suggestion on a better way of writing tests, please feel free to share it.

 ### Shipping changes
 #### Pull request and branch